2023 Solar Incentives Guide for Elmwood Park, NJ - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Solar companies may help you claim a rebate, or partial refund of your purchase, for your solar panels.
-Counties or states will also sometimes offer limited-time rebates.
-The value of a rebate will usually come off your total price before tax credits are calculated.
+- Rebates: Solar companies may help you claim a rebate, or partial refund after purchase, for your solar panels.
+States or counties will also sometimes offer limited-time rebates.
+Any rebates you receive will usually be deducted from the total price before any tax credits are calculated.

 Federal Solar Incentives